Author, Story Performer, Dad

 Work for families

 I write and perform stories for all ages — kids and adults and mixed audiences alike.
 Sometimes my stories are traditional or for young kids (like the Three Pigs).
 Some are original and outrageous and for older groups (like The Brothers Schlemiel or 317 Watermelons).
-Some are a blend (like Cinderella Spinderella).
+Some are a blend, lke Cinderella Spinderella or Every Hero Has a Story.

 I love working with listeners of all ages: Adults, Children, Teens, Seniors — and mixed age groups.
 I’m always amazed at the power spoken and written words have to connect diverse groups with each other.